Chasing the Perfect Meatball Soup Recipe

 Combine the ground beef, breadcrumbs, Parmesan cheese, fresh parsley, 1 teaspoon dried oregano and 1 teaspoon salt in large bowl.
 Add half of your cooked rice to the mix and blend well.

-Moisten your hands with water, and shape the ground beef mixture into 1-inch diameter meatballs.
+Dip your hands with water, and shape the ground beef mixture into 1-inch diameter meatballs.

 Use olive oil to brown the meatballs in a large Dutch oven pot, then set them aside.
 Without discarding the oil from the pot after browning the meatballs, pour a generous glug of the white wine to deglaze.
 Add the tomatoes, carrots, potatoes, onions, and garlic.
 Throw in some more oregano, dried thyme, and a dash of cumin.